Justinas-coder/crypto-task/README.md

 ```
 ./vendor/bin/sail artisan db:seed
 ```
+9. Application use external API https://coinlayer.com/ data, so you need to get you API KEY and create variable in .env file as bellow:

+#####COIN_LAYER_API_KEY="YOUR KEY"

-9. Go to http://localhost/login  and enjoy it :)
+10. Go to http://localhost/login  and enjoy it :)

 ### As HTTP API application returns JSON format.